A newsletter will be sent home every week or as needed, via email or on our web page.

-Beginning Monday, September 30th, extended days begin for kindergarten.
+Beginning Monday, Sept.
+29th extended days begin for kindergarten.
 Extended day is a small group instruction time in the afternoon from 12:50- 2:10.
-During this time, I work with groups of about 9-10 students on Language Arts or on other subject matter based on the needs of the students.
+During this time, we work with groups of about 9-10 students on Language Arts or on other subject matter based on the needs of the students.
 The students are divided into two groups based on social and academic strengths and needs.
 I assess each student prior to dividing up the groups.
 The kindergarten teachers will do everything possible to make sure siblings are placed on similar days to make pick up easier.
 We can not always meet the request of parents, but parents are welcome to make suggestions.

 Please make sure your student has a lunch and/or lunch money on their specified extended days.
 You may put money on your student’s lunch card in the office and/or online through the district’s website.
 Also, please make sure drivers of after school care know the schedule of our kindergarten dismissal.
 They may wait in their car for the students in the kindergarten pick up area.
 Please make sure they follow the same pick up procedures as you do.
 Dismissal for kindergarten extended day is at 2:10.
 Thanks in advance!